flat3/lodata/README.md

 \Lodata::getEndpoint()
 ```

-## Advanced usage
+## Drivers

+A Lodata 'driver' represents any storage system that could implement one or more of the `\Flat3\Lodata\Interfaces\EntitySet` interfaces
+including `QueryInterface`, `ReadInterface`, `UpdateInterface`, `DeleteInterface`, and `CreateInterface`.
+In addition to the query
+interface the driver may implement `SearchInterface` and `FilterInterface` to support `$search` and `$filter`, and other system
+query parameters can be supported through `ExpandInterface`, `PaginationInterface` and `OrderByInterface`.
+Implementation of any
+of these interfaces is optional, and Lodata will detect support and return a 'Not Implemented' exception to a client trying to use
+an interface that is not available.

+A wide variety of different services can support these interfaces in whatever way makes sense to that service.
+Services could be
+other databases, NoSQL services, other REST APIs or simple on-disk text files.

+A list of provided drivers is below.

 ### Database

-In addition to Eloquent models, Lodata can discover database tables directly.
-This can be used to expose tables through OData that are
+In addition to the Eloquent model driver described above, Lodata can discover database tables directly.
+This can be used to expose
-not used in Eloquent sets, such as through tables for many-to-many relationships.
-This is required for applications that treat OData
+tables through OData that are not used in Eloquent sets, such as through tables for many-to-many relationships.
+This is required
-Feeds as relational database models such as PowerBI and Tableau.
-It can also be used to expose databases that are not even used in the
+for applications that treat OData Feeds as relational database models such as PowerBI and Tableau.
+It can also be used to expose
-Laravel application, or to use Lodata as simply an OData endpoint for an existing database.
+databases that are not even used in the Laravel application, or to use Lodata as simply an OData endpoint for an existing database.

 SQL database tables can be discovered using this syntax: